Blog

 Balancing Familiar And New

-This approach makes new flavors less intimidating.
-It also teaches them that food can be a mix of tastes and textures.
+This approach makes new flavors feel less strange.
+It also teaches your baby that foods can have mixed tastes and textures.

 Encouraging Healthy Choices Early